If you’re a business owner, it’s likely that you’ve had to sign dozens of contracts before. However, it’s unlikely that things have ever gone wrong.

-Imagine you’ve hired a developer to finish a component of your world-changing app.
-Instead of taking three months it’s been eight.
+Just imagine: you’ve hired a developer to finish a component of your world-changing app.
+It was meant to take three months but it’s now been eight.
 The developer is now refusing to continue working on the app or even release the code.

-They are contracted to work with another client and keep on saying that they have no time.
+They have been contracted to work with another client and keep on saying that they have no time.
 You’re out thousands of pounds and still do not have a finished product.

 The initial contract, all emails and every message clearly stated that the work would be completed months ago.
 I bet you’re wondering: